domRiddle/ASF/Setting-up.md

 - Install **[.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md)**.
 - Install **[.NET Core SDK](https://www.microsoft.com/net/download/core#/sdk)** (or at least runtime) appropriate for your OS.
 You most likely want to use an installer.
 Refer to **[runtime requirements](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)** if you're not sure which version to install.
 - Download **[latest ASF release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** in generic variant.
-- Extract the archive into new location.
+- Extract the archive into new location (and `chmod +x ArchiSteamFarm.sh` if you're on Linux/OS X).
 - **[Configure ASF](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
 - Launch ASF by either using a helper script or executing `dotnet /path/to/ArchiSteamFarm.dll` manually from your favourite shell.